top of page

 Follow the Walk

-The 2023 Grand River Water Walk began at her source waters on September 17th and continued to where the river empties into Lake Erie.
-People from all Nations gathered to walk for Nibi and to sing and pray for her.
+The 2026 Grand River Water Walk will begin where the river empties into Lake Erie and continue to her source waters.
+People from all Nations are welcome to walk, sing, and pray for Nibi (water).

 Join our email list for updates about the upcoming water walk.